gesquive/dispatch/README.md

 ```

 ### Service
+This application was developed to run as a service behind a webserver such as nginx, apache, or caddy.

-By default, the process is setup to run as a service.
-Feel free to use upstart, init, runit or any other service manager to run the `dispatch` executable.
+You can use upstart, init, runit or any other service manager to run the `dispatch` executable.
+Example scripts for systemd and upstart can be found in the `pkg/services` directory.
+A logrotate script can also be found in the `pkg/services` directory.
+All of the configs assume the user to run as is named `dispatch`, make sure to change this if needed.

 ## Documentation